|

 Motel (owned and operated at that time by fellow

-"bridge lovers" Peter and Marilyn DeVaney) was used as
+"bridge lovers" Peter and Marilyn DeVaney) was used

 headquarters for the workshop.
 Twenty-five songwriters